skylarbsandler/Launch-Mod2-DoctorsOffice/README.md

 ## Setup
 1. Fork this repository.
-1. Clone your repo to your local machine.
-1. Open your cloned repository in Visual Studio.
+1. You can either work on your clone in GitHub, or open your clone in visual studio.

 ## Questions (10 Points Possible)